MBM Glossaries: Communication Skills Definition

 The emotions an individual’s face conveys based on their facial contortions.
 In particular, a facial expression is a form of nonverbal communication.

 Flawed arguments that are not based on the rules of logic.

 An evaluation of how effective a piece of communication is.
 Specifically, it will consider issues of comprehension, the attitudes of the listener, and suggested improvements.
 For this purpose, feedback is often collected via surveys, performance appraisals, or from clients or vendors.

 The gentle meeting of eyes that help hold an audience’s attention and gauge their comprehension.

 Communication through touch.
-This is communication in its most basic form where a touch can convey encouragement, hostility, or attract attention.
+Indeed, this is communication in its most basic form where a touch can convey feelings such as encouragement, hostility, or attraction.

 A communication theorist and political theorist famous for his model of communication.
-Lasswell is well-known for his studies in political campaigns and translating those findings into the Lasswell’s Model of Communication.
+In particular, Lasswell is well-known for his studies in political campaigns and translating those findings into the Lasswell’s Model of Communication.